-With another book in the bookstores and a singing appearance at the upcoming Nobel Prize gala, Patti Smith is maturing as a writer
+With another book in the bookstores and singing appearances at places like the Nobel Prize gala, Patti Smith has matured as a writer.

 Over the past several decades there has been increased speculation that a supermoon may in some way effect the onset of an earthquake.
 Recent events in New Zealand have only added to this speculation.

 In December of 2016, Bob Dylan was awarded the Nobel Prize for Literature even though he is known primarily for his recorded music and searing lyrics.